qiugh/actionflow/README.md

 ```

 # Processor
-In order to be compatible with synchronous function and to make a certain abstract of process flow, processor class is necessary.
+In order to be compatible with synchronous function and to make a certain abstract of process flow, processor class emerges as the times require.
 One processor is an object which contains a name and a function with a flag to mark whether it is asynchronous.
 ```javascript
 let processor1 = new Processor({